Welcome to Riverbrook

 Founder

-AS A NON-PROFIT ORGANIZATION, Riverbrook’s success is guided by a deeply committed Board of Directors who come from across the United States to assure the program’s long-term viability.
+As a Non-Profit Organization, Riverbrook’s success is guided by a deeply committed Board of Directors who come from diverse backgrounds to ensure the program’s long-term viability.
 The board includes resident and family representation, local business expertise, and leadership in the fields of nursing, special education, financial management and more.
 Ever mindful of the needs of our residents, board members are frequent visitors and we are grateful for their generous spirits.

 Chair